Near-inertial waves enhance vertical transport at ocean fronts

+Over time, the front becomes unstable, exhibiting meanders and generating eddies of 20–30~$km$ diameter, as well as filamentary structures (Fig.~\ref{f1}a-c).
+The vertical component of the relative vorticity, $\zeta$, reaches values of $O(f)$ at the front, consistent with submesoscale dynamics.
+In the F+WW and F+SW cases, eddies develop faster and become larger than in the case F (Fig.~\ref {f1}(a–c)).
+By the end of the model simulation (at 60~$days$ shown in Fig.~\ref{f1}a-c), all three experiments exhibit comparable magnitudes of vorticity.

-The H\"{o}vm\"{o}ller diagrams of vertical velocity, $w$ with depth in the upper 100 $m$ at the domain center (Fig.~\ref{f1}d–e) shows substantially higher $w$ of alternating sign in the F+WW and F+SW cases, reaching $\sim$~60~$m$ $day^{-1}$, compared to only 20~$m$ $day^{-1}$ in the F case.
-The waves lift and lower the isopycnal surfaces (black contours), in contrast to the $w$ in the F case, which is primarily aligned along isopycnals \citep{freilich2019decomposition}.
-In the F+WW and F+SW cases, a downward propagation of wave energy is evident, with a downward component of group velocity of approximately 3–5 $m$ $day^{-1}$.
-The H\"{o}vm\"{o}ller diagrams of horizontal and vertical KE in SI Fig. S5 and S6 indicate that wave forcing enhances energy in the upper 100 $m$.
-Additionally, waves reflect off the bottom boundary and meridional walls, propagating upward, as shown in Fig. \ref{f1}f.
+In the F+WW and F+SW experiments, inertial wind forcing applied between $days$~5–8 excites near-inertial waves (NIW) that generate vertical oscillations (Fig.~\ref{f1}d-f).
+The time-series (H\"{o}vm\"{o}ller diagrams) of vertical velocity, $w$, {\em vs.} depth in the upper 100~$m$ at the domain center (Fig.~\ref{f1}d–e) show substantially higher $w$ of alternating sign in the F+WW and F+SW cases, reaching $\sim$~60~$m~day^{-1}$, compared to only 20~$m$ $day^{-1}$ in the F case.
+The waves lift and lower the isopycnal surfaces (black contours), in contrast to the F case, where the vertical motion is along sloping isopycnals or due to isopycnal movement \citep{freilich2019decomposition}.
+In the F+WW and F+SW cases, wave energy propagates downward, with a group velocity component of roughly 3–5 $m~day^{-1}$.
+Additionally, waves reflect off the bottom boundary and meridional walls, propagating upward, as shown in Fig.~\ref{f1}f.